Uniting disciplines to advance science

 The Institute includes Containment Level 2 and Containment Level 3 laboratories as well as a Clinical Trials facility and one of Europe’s largest Endoscopy departments, enabling research and diagnostics to be performed under the same roof.
 The brief for the BuroHappold Engineering team was to create a building that would enable this collaboration between different scientific activities.

 To counter the high energy levels associated with laboratories, we used wind tunnel testing to determine safe fume efflux parameters while minimising the fan energy consumed.
-Daylight-linked lighting systems throughout the building have been designed to sit in aesthetic harmony with the acoustic baffles throughout the building, creating areas that are optimised for the users as well as the technical functions.
+Daylight-linked lighting systems have been designed to sit in aesthetic harmony with the acoustic baffles throughout the building, creating areas that are optimised for the users as well as the technical functions.
 Our engineers also incorporated a 400kW reversible ground source heat pump system to ensure that carbon emissions are minimised further.

 To create an exemplar environment in the write-up spaces, we carried out complex parametric facade shading studies and detailed natural ventilation analysis, alongside incorporating strategies for low energy consumption.
 Our team refined the office floor layouts to take best advantage of a cross-flow ventilation strategy, and the use of under floor MEP distribution has maximised the floor to ceiling heights in the space.

 This approach has also increased daylight penetration and made the best of the thermal mass of the structure to enhance the environmental conditions.
-During winter, excess heat from densely occupied areas such as meeting rooms will be captured and redistributed to the open plan office floor areas, ensuring that all rooms remain at a comfortable temperature regardless of whether they are occupied, but still avoiding expending energy unnecessarily.
+During winter, excess heat from densely occupied areas such as meeting rooms is captured and redistributed to the open plan office floor areas, ensuring that all rooms remain at a comfortable temperature regardless of whether they are occupied, but still avoiding expending energy unnecessarily.

 Further contributing to the quality of the space, our MEP engineers designed the laboratories to include exposed high-level services, allowing the use of fabric ductwork for optimal air distribution and easy maintenance and adaptability, as well as creating a greater sense of space.